History of Pomerania (1933–1945): Background

 The name Pomerania comes from Slavic po more, which means Land at the Sea.
-It is known in German as Pommern.

-In 1939, the German Wehrmacht invaded Poland engaging in series of massacres against the civilian population, the most notable among them being the mass murders in Piaśnica.
-Polish Pomerania with a part of Kashubia was made part of Reichsgau Danzig-West Prussia.
-The German state set up concentration camps, performed expulsion of the Poles and Jews, and systematically engaged in genocide of people they regarded as Untermensch (primarily Jews, Poles and Roma)In Pomerania Albert Forster was directly responsible for extermination of non-Germans in Danzig-West Prussia.
+In 1939, the German Wehrmacht invaded Poland, engaging in a series of massacres against the civilian population, the most notable being the mass murders in Piaśnica.
+Polish Pomerania with a part of Kashubia was incorporated into Reichsgau Danzig-West Prussia.

+The German state set up concentration camps, expelled Poles and Jews, and systematically engaged in genocide of people they regarded as Untermensch (primarily Jews, Poles and Roma).

+Albert Forster, Gauleiter and Reichsstatthalter of Danzig-West Prussia, was directly responsible for the extermination of non-Germans in the region.
 He personally believed in the need to engage in genocide of Poles and stated that "We have to exterminate this nation, starting from the cradle" and declared that Poles and Jews were not human.

 In 1945, Pomerania was taken by the Red Army during the East Pomeranian Offensive and the Battle of Berlin.
 Along with the Soviet offensive, atrocities against the German civilian population occurred on a large scale.